OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 ## Features

 * Create your own custom NPC characters and assign them different functions including:
   * Quest: Give the player a quest line.
-Includes speaking, rewarding items or keys to control; game behavior.
+Includes speaking, rewarding items or keys to control game behavior.
   * Sellsword: Hireable and will fight for the player.
 (Not finished)
   * SlayTarget: Defeat this NPC for rewards.
 (Not finished)
   * Trader: Runs a store similar to Haldor/Hildir.